lital-tuli/lital-tuli/README.md

 ### API Services

 - **Article Service:**
-  Located in `src/services/articleService.js`.
-This module handles API calls for articles (GET, POST, etc.).
+  Located in `src/services/articleService.js`, this module handles API calls for articles (GET, POST, etc.).

+- **Comment Service:**
+  Located in `src/services/commentService.js`, this module handles API calls for comments.

 - **Auth Service:**
-  Located in `src/services/authService.js`.
-This module handles authentication-related API calls (login, token refresh).
+  Located in `src/services/authService.js`, this module handles authentication-related API calls (login, token refresh).

 ### Async Thunks

-Async actions are created with Redux Toolkit's `createAsyncThunk` to handle API calls.
-They dispatch pending, fulfilled, and rejected actions that are processed in `extraReducers` to update state accordingly.
+Async actions are created with Redux Toolkit's `createAsyncThunk` to handle the complete lifecycle of API calls:

+- **Pending:** The request is in progress.
+- **Fulfilled:** The request succeeds; the state is updated with new data.
+- **Rejected:** The request fails; the state is updated with error information.

+For example, in the articles slice, you have async thunks like:
+- `fetchArticles`
+- `fetchArticlesByPage`
+- `addNewArticle`

+Similarly, the comments slice and auth slice have their respective async thunks.

 ---